bangyen/EasyScript/README.md

 ## How to run EasyScript CLI Interpreter

-Go to releases, download the latest stable release (or the latest pre release, if you live dangerously) and run it with Python 3.7.4 or higher (better is 3.7.6).
+Go to releases, download the latest stable release (or the latest pre release, if you live dangerously) and run it with Python 3.7.4 or higher (better is 3.7.6) or download the windows executable in the last release.

 ### Console displaying